gerosa/udacity-data-analyst/P1/README.md

 A t-test will be performed because:

-1. We don't know the population standard deviation and
+1. We don't know the population standard deviation.
 2. the sample size is less than 30.

 As the same sample is been tested in two different conditions, a dependent t-test for paired samples is the best choice.